Category Archives: Divorce Planning

 Nobody likes the idea of a contentious divorce.
 The drama and struggles of the process may make for interesting TV shows and movies, but when facing the reality of putting their family through the wringer, as it were, many people find themselves searching for alternatives.
 Luckily, one such alternative is growing ever more popular,… Read More »

-Can a Divorce Leave Me with Nothing?
+Will Divorce Leave Me With Nothing?

 In considering a divorce, how the marital property is going to be divided, and perhaps fought over, is a concern that most people worry over.
 There is much more than property to think about in a divorce, but this issue looms large.
 As you might imagine, the laws that govern who gets what have… Read More »